payne/CRDT/README.md

-# CRDT - Notes for a one hour overview with demos
+# Conflict-free Replicated Data Types (CRDT)

 Talk is WIP and will be complete by 1 Feb 2023.

+## Notes for a one hour overview with demos

 1. Overview
 2. In browser demos with Yjs.dev